 - After 10 seconds of idling, your car will have burned more fuel than it would have if you restarted it.

-- Turning off your car is better for your engine
+- Turning off your car is better for your engine and the environment

 - Idling can damage your engine components by running on partially combusted fuel

 - Every 10 minutes of idling cut saves 1 lbs of carbon dioxide.

 There are many different ways you can help reduce your carbon footprint and help maintain clean air for all in State College:

 - Commute by bike